aosabook/500lines/image-filters/image-filters.markdown

 around it that we will accept).
 Pixels that don’t fall into this range can be changed to grayscale by setting the value based on the brightness.
-\aosafigref{500l.imagefilters.showdominant} shows the dominant hue determined using a hue range of 240, and with varying tolerance.
+\aosafigref{500l.imagefilters.showdominant} shows the dominant hue determined using a range of 240, and with varying tolerance.
 The tolerance is the amount either side of the most popular hue that gets grouped together.

 \aosafigure[240pt]{image-filters-images/showdominant.jpg}{Showing dominant hue}{500l.imagefilters.showdominant}